Leona in Leon County, Texas — The American South (West South Central)

 Erected 1936 by State of Texas.
 (Marker Number 9622.)

 Location.
 31° 9.314′ N, 95° 58.105′ W. Marker is in Leona, Texas, in Leon County.
 Marker is at the intersection of North Leona Boulevard (State Highway 75) and Farm to Market Road 977, on the right when traveling north on North Leona Boulevard.
-Touch for map.
 Marker is located in a field next to the Leona Post Office.
-Marker is at or near this postal address: 143 North Leona Boulevard, Leona TX 75850, United States of America.
+Touch for map Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
-Leon County (approx. 1.4 miles away); Fort Boggy Leon County Courthouse (approx. 7.2 miles away); El Camino Real (approx. 12˝ miles away); Madison County (approx. 13.8 miles away).
+At least 6 other markers are within 14 miles of this marker, measured as the crow flies.
+Leon County (approx. 1.4 miles away); Fort Boggy (approx. 3.1 miles away); First United Methodist Church of Centerville (approx. 7 miles away); Leon County Courthouse (approx. 7.2 miles away); El Camino Real (approx. 12˝ miles away); Madison County (approx. 13.8 miles away).

 Credits.
 This page was last revised on July 3, 2018.
-This page originally submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 34 times since then and 3 times this year.
-Photos: 1, 2. submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 93 times since then and 15 times this year.
+Photos: 1, 2. submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.